bschnitz/injector_collections/README.md

 outer = injector.get(App)
 ```

-Now the first step is to create a stub collection for your plugins:
+Now the first step is to create a collection class for your plugins:
 ``` python
 # my_collections/stub.py